 Rozafa was parked next to our Berisha ferry and was much emptier than the latter.
 I was even tempted to make a swap as Berisha was really busy.
-However, Rozafa ferry doesn’t seem to have such a well-developed service as, and I am not sure that booking online is even possible (I tried opening their website with no luck, but they are active on their Instagram account).
+However, Rozafa ferry doesn’t seem to have such a well-developed service, and I am not sure that booking online is even possible (I tried opening their website with no luck, but they are active on their Instagram account).
 Nevertheless, in case you need to catch a ferry last minute, it seems like you can easily get a seat in Rozafa without any advance reservation.
-Rozafa also departs from Koman Lake ferry terminal at 9:00 AM.
+Rozafa also departs from the Koman Lake ferry terminal at 9:00 AM.

-More upscale and much bigger, Alpin ferry offers an opposite timetable than Berisha and Rozafa.
+More upscale and much bigger, the Alpin ferry offers an opposite timetable than Berisha and Rozafa.
 It departs from Koman to Fierze at 11 AM and is slightly more expensive- 8EUR for a passenger.
 This option would suit those of you who are willing to go to Valbona later in the afternoon.
-You can make ticket reservation at Alpin website.
+You can make ticket reservations on the Alpin website.
 Note that you will then have to arrange your own ground transport from Shkoder to Koman and from Fierze to Valbone if you choose this ferry.
 I am certain you can organize a car from Shkoder through your accommodation, but I am not sure how it works from Fierze to Valbone.
 Chances are there might be minivans waiting to pick up travelers without a need to reserve in advance.

 How to Get Back from Theth to Shkoder?

-Getting back from Theth to Shkoder takes only 2.5-3 hours as the windy mountain roads have been recently improved.
+Getting back from Theth to Shkoder takes only 2.5-3 hours as the windy mountain roads have recently improved.
 You can book your seat in a minibus through your accommodation in Theth a night before the trip.

 The minibus departs at 12 PM every day and will pick you up from the place you stay in Theth.
 We reserved seats in a minibus to Shkoder immediately after our hike once we reached Theth guesthouse.
 Our hosts made a quick call and it was done.

 I believe there must be multiple buses operating daily, especially during the hiking season as there are many tourists and locals traveling from Theth to Shkoder.
-Still, once you have your accommodation in Theth booked, it doesn’t hurt to email your hosts and ask them to book a minibus for you in advance.
+Still, once you have your accommodation in Theth booked, it doesn’t hurt to email your hosts and asks them to book a minibus for you in advance.

 Can I drive to Valbona or Theth?

-If you have 4×4, you could drive to Theth or Valbona.
+If you have a 4×4, you could drive to Theth or Valbona.
 I am not sure if you need 4×4 for Valbona though, but for Theth, I would say, you should avoid sedans as roads at some parts closer to and in the village are not everywhere paved.
-However, the big disadvantage of going in your own car is that you will have to hike back to either Valbona or Theth (depends on where you leave your car) or make a massive loop back to either of the towns via Shkoder.
+However, the big disadvantage of going in your own car is that you will have to hike back to either Valbona or Theth (depending on where you leave your car) or make a massive loop back to either of the towns via Shkoder.
 This option doesn’t make much sense, obviously.